virtual-world-framework/vwf/public/web/about.md

 <div class="span3" markdown="1" style="padding-right: 5px;">
 <h3>WHY<img src="images/framework.png" alt="Virtual World Framework" style="text-align:center;"/></h3><br/>
 The VWF serves as a replicated computing platform for multi-user interactive 2D and 3D components with a high degree of customizability of the environment and high bandwidth communication between users.
 These are environments that are focused on work and working together – whether for training, collaboration and/or entertainment. <br/><br/>
-It is a zero-install platform, where additional software components can be added dynamically.
-VWF spaces can be embedded in virtually any application including web pages and emails.
-Furthermore, VWF spaces can embed existing applications and browsers.
-The next big 3D platform is simply the current world wide web with additional capabilities, and the Virtual World Framework embraces this ever growing technology.
+VWF is a zero-install platform that can be extended dynamically in production.
+VWF spaces can be embedded anywhere HTML lives including websites and e-mail.
+Correspondingly, VWF can embed applications in any virtual space.
 </div>
 <div class="span3" markdown="1">
 <h3>WHERE<a href="https://github.com/virtual-world-framework/vwf"><img src="images/Downloads.png" alt="Virtual World Framework Download from GitHub" style="text-align:center;"/></a></h3><br/>